hernandezraymondm/Next-Auth-Template/README.md

 >       });
 >     };

-2.  **API Validation**:
+2.  **Server Action Component**:

-    - The server action performs a second layer of validation using the same schema before processing the login attempt.
+    - The server action performs a layer of validation using the same schema before processing the login attempt.

 >     import { login } from "@/auth";
 >